Karam Singh

-Subedar and Honorary Captain Karam Singh PVC, MM (15 September 1915 – 20 January 1993), an Indian soldier, was a recipient of the Param Vir Chakra (PVC), India's highest award for gallantry.
+Subedar and Honorary Captain Karam Singh PVC, MM (15 September 1915 – 20 January 1993) was an Indian soldier and a recipient of the Param Vir Chakra (PVC), India's highest award for gallantry.
 Singh joined the army in 1941, and took part in the Burma Campaign of World War II, receiving the Military Medal for his actions during the Battle of the Admin Box in 1944.
 He also fought in the Indo-Pakistani War of 1947, and was awarded the PVC for his role in saving a forward post at Richhmar Gali, south of Tithwal.
 He was also one of the five soldiers chosen to raise the Indian flag for the first time after independence in 1947.
 Singh later rose to the rank of subedar, and was conferred the rank of honorary captain before his retirement in September 1969.

 Early life

-Karam Singh was born on 15 September 1915 in the village of Sehna, Barnala district, in Punjab, British India.
+Karam Singh was born on 15 September 1915 in the village of Sehna, Barnala district, in Punjab, British India in a Jatt Sikh family.
 His father, Uttam Singh, was a farmer.
-Singh also intended to become a farmer, but he decided to join the army after being inspired by the stories of World War I veterans from his village.
+Singh also intended to become a farmer, but he decided to join the army after being inspired by the stories of First World War veterans from his village.
 After completing his primary schooling in his village, in 1941, he joined the Army.